hseo47/Adaptive-Quantification-of-Unbound-and-Affined-Hydration-Model/README.md

 ***Mechanical properties of polymeric materials are determined by the disproportionately small, tightly-bonded water particles*** 💧 ***near the polymer backbone.***

-**AQUA** (Adaptive Quantification of Unbound and Affined) is a voxel-based computational framework designed to interpret hydration behavior in polymer chains under the influence of steric confinement from bonded interfaces.
+**AQUA** (Adaptive Quantification of Unbound and Affined) Hydration Model is a voxel-based computational framework designed to interpret hydration behavior in polymer chains under the influence of steric confinement from bonded interfaces.
 It models local hydration potential based on:

 - Atomic polarity from chemical structures
 - Substrate-induced steric shielding effects